nbeirne/coredns-dnsmesh/mdns/README.md

 ## TODO

-// TODO: more robust parsing of errors (auto/setup.go)
-// TODO: parse fanout options

 - lots of testing **now**
-    - filtering in the provider
     - browsing - maintaining list when given via chan
     - browsing - removal when TTL is 0
     - advertising - deconfliction